mvolkmann/blog/src/swift.md

 are both delimited by double-quotes.
 Multi-line `String` values are delimited by triple double-quotes.

+Strings are value types.
+This means that assigning a `String` variable to another makes a copy rather than assigning a reference to the same memory.

 To insert expressions in string values use the string interpolation syntax.

 ```swift